by Freddy Tran Nager, Founder of Atomic Tango + Lifelong Fan of the Warlord of Mars…

 How did this travesty occur?
 According to director Andrew Stanton in the L.A.
 Times:

 “I was in the middle of reshoots, and marketing came to me and said, ‘Look we’ve done all these focus groups and not a single woman is gonna come see a movie called ‘John Carter of Mars’ … I was a little bummed about that (but) … I changed the ‘Princess of Mars’ to ‘John Carter of Mars’ because I thought no boy would go to the film.
 So I’m victim of the same exact thing.”

 Let me translate a portion of that for you non-Los Angelenos.
 When someone in Hollywood says they’re “a little bummed” by a studio decision, them’s fighting words.
 Stanton’s really saying that he was pissed out of his mind and probably lost sleep for a week thinking about the one-kiloton dud of a name draped around his film’s neck.

 Feel his pain: these so-called “marketing” guys – knowing Disney, a bunch of spreadsheet jockeys with MBAs – overrode the director and made a major creative decision based on focus groups (the worst source of insight ever) to avoid alienating a segment (women) who wouldn’t pay to see this movie even it was called “The Help Wears Prada while Having Sex in the City: New Moon.”

-Yo, suits without balls: It’s a movie about a guy with a sword fighting giant green men on Mars.
+Yo, suits without spines: It’s a movie about a guy with a sword fighting giant green men on Mars.
 Get with the program.
 Young men are the target here.
 Make the boys come see it, love it, spread the word, then convince the girls to join them.
 Omitting “Princess” from the name made sense, but omitting “Mars”?

 Let me guess: these faux marketers probably would have renamed “Star Wars” something like “Star Dysfunctions,” and “The Terminator” would be called “Daddy’s Back, and Look Who He Brought With Him!”